pmvogt/pd2-mods/readme.md

 ## Install

+.RAR files with the mods contained at the release link here: https://github.com/pmvogt/pd2-mods/releases/tag/mods

 These are my mods.
 Contents of mods folder should go in `common/PAYDAY 2/mods`, except for the contents of the directory `mod_overrides`.
 That content needs to be placed in your `PAYDAY 2/assets/mod_overrides` directory, then you can delete the `mod_overrides` directory in here.

 ## Configuration